alex200376/student_management/readme.md

 2. **Managing Courses:** Use the "Courses" section to add or edit course offerings.
 3. **Assigning Grades:** Navigate to the "Grades" section and assign grades to students for specific courses.

-Feel free to explore and enhance the application by adding new features or functionalities!

 ---